 In order to confirm our assumption that the ad group is a loose matching ad group of automatic targeting campaign, we clicked on another ad group of CampaignRUDK and found that there were keywords in the search results that also did not match this product.

 When we click the Week 05.2023（01/29-02/04) of Ad GroupUVDN, we find that this ad group has few keywords and the keywords are not too related to each other.

 But all these words are closely related to the product, so we guess that this ad group is an exact matching ad group.

 The two ad groups below belong to the same campaign, and we can see that the size of the circle changes greatly.
 That means, the number of search words fluctuates greatly.

 It looks like this campaign is an automatic targeting ad campaign or a broad matching manual ad campaign.

-After clicking on the dots, we go to the details page and see that there is no specific seed phrase and there is no particular pattern for the words in this ad group.
+After clicking on the circles, we go to the details page and see that there is no specific seed phrase and there is no particular pattern for the words in this ad group.
 The brand word "bagsmart" also appears in the results, so we deduce that this is an automatic targeting ad campaign.